ReyhaneNikoobayan/Path-generation-Obstacle-avoidance-dijkstra/README.md

 <img width="1342" height="936" alt="image" src="https://github.com/user-attachments/assets/84699967-0b90-4765-8f85-684d31921d64" />

-## Then, I gerating path for a Polygonal non-rotating Robot by Road Mapping using the Dijkstra
+## Then, I generated path for a Polygonal non-rotating Robot by Road Mapping using the Dijkstra

 **To solve this problem, I implement Expanded Obstacles method**